 If you plan to retire within the next five years, you can probably get by with less than a $10 Million dollar nest egg.
 Probably a lot less.
 But if you’re a medical student today, and you plan to retire in 35 to 40 years, $10 Million may not be enough.

 The obvious reason is inflation, which has averaged roughly 3% in the United States over many years.
-Currently, it is lower than that, but early in my lifetime, inflation ran rampant at a double-digit pace.
+For the last decade or more, it was lower than that, but early in my lifetime, inflation ran rampant at a double-digit pace, and inflation seems to be ramping back up in 2021.

 You can use the Rule of 72 (how long it takes money to double) to roughly determine how inflation could affect your target number.